vanjac/chromafiler/README.md

 Building requires the [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) and [Visual Studio Code](https://code.visualstudio.com/).

 VS Code must be launched from the "x64 Native Tools Command Prompt" (search in Start menu) to access the correct MSVC build tools.
-Open the chromabrowse directory in VS Code, then open `src/main.cpp` and press `Ctrl+Shift+B` to build the app.
+Type `code` in this prompt to launch VS Code.
+Open the chromabrowse directory, then open `src/main.cpp` and press `Ctrl+Shift+B` to build the app.

 ## Suggested pairings